haolian9/winswap.nvim/readme.md

-i have never really understand how `<c-w>x` works, this is how i think it should be.
+i have never really understood how `<c-w>x` works, this is what i think it should be.

 ## features/limits
 * winnr should be in `1-9`